ryutau/ryutau.github.io/index.md

 # Publications
 [in English]
-- **Mori, R.**, Hanaki, N., & Kameda, T. (in prep).
-[Voluntary participation with outside individual options facilitates group collaboration via improved optimism.](https://doi.org/10.21203/rs.3.rs-3300738/v1)
+- **Mori, R.**, Hanaki, N., & Kameda, T. (in review).
+[Voluntary participation and optimism: How and when outside individual options can facilitbate group collaboration](https://doi.org/10.21203/rs.3.rs-3300738/v3)
 - **Mori, R.**, Liu, R., and Chen, Y. (2021).
 [Measuring the Topological Time Irreversibility of Time Series With the Degree-Vector-Based Visibility Graph Method](https://www.frontiersin.org/articles/10.3389/fphy.2021.777958/full).
 Front.
 Phys., 9:777958. doi: 10.3389/fphy.2021.777958

 [in Japanese]